Category: painting Subject: woman Mediums: acrylic paints, own technique

 Painting Pattern 3

-‘Pattern 3’ is a new painting by Ania Luk.
+‘Pattern 3’ is a premium one-off painting by Ania Luk.
 Unusual, emotional composition referring to the art deco painting, maintained in the current style, which combines cubism, abstraction and realism.
 There is a combination of a decorative pattern referring to the art deco with the image of a sensual girl.
 The unique, subdued colors create a intriguing and elegant image in the form.

 As Pablo Picasso once said, one of the co-creators of cubism:

 Painted on linen canvas with a slightly visible texture, own technique with the use of acrylic paints.
 There is no need to embed in a decorative frame, because the edges are linen, not covered with any color.

 The painting ‘Pattern’ was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
 This painting fits perfectly with modern interiors.
 The leading colors – turquoise, navy blue, gold and pistachio.